Our Debt Free Family

 Across the U.S., organizations and sports leagues are stepping up with resources, training, and support to help athletes prioritize mental well-being just as seriously as physical conditioning.
 Whether you’re a parent of a high school athlete, a coach, or a fan who cares about what happens off the field, these eight programs are making a real—and often life-changing—difference.
 Let’s dive in.

-The U.S. Center for Mental Health & Sport (USCMHS) is empowering the next generation of mental health leaders through its Athlete Mental Health Ambassador Program.
+The U.S. Center for Mental Health and Sport (USCMHS) is empowering the next generation of mental health leaders through its Athlete Mental Health Ambassador Program.
 Targeting athletes aged 15-24, it trains young people to spot signs of mental health struggles, provide peer support, and advocate for change within their teams and schools.

 Think of it as turning teammates into lifelines.
 Ambassadors learn how to start meaningful conversations, challenge stigma, and guide friends toward professional help if needed.
 It’s grassroots, it’s athlete-led, and it’s shifting the culture from “tough it out” to “talk it out.”